-As we’ve discussed in recent weeks, April is one of the biggest months for CD renewals.
-Despite low rates, untold amounts of money will roll back into CDs.
+October is one of the biggest months for CD renewals.
+Despite low returns, untold amounts of money will roll back into CDs.
 This means lower spending power for those who rely on CDs for savings vehicles.
 So why are so many consumers willing to renew rather than replace?

 Reasons for Renewal

 Simply put, it’s convenient to let a CD roll over when it matures.
 Renewal requires no action from the consumer.
-While current interest rates and common sense suggest that an alternative product would better suit their needs, many opt to let their money automatically roll over into a new CD.
+While inconsistent interest rates and tax liability suggest that an alternative product would better suit their needs, many opt to let their money automatically roll over into a new CD.
 Easy, but probably not ideal.

-All of that said, interest rates have been at all-time lows for the last two years.
+While interest rates on CDs have been trending higher than normal, there are better options out there.
 Anyone still holding their retirement funds in a CD is missing out on alternative vehicles that are likely to perform much better.

 The Replacement Conversation

-Last week’s Marketing Corner listed several reasons for finding alternatives to Certificates of Deposit.
+A recent Marketing Corner post listed several reasons for finding alternatives to Certificates of Deposit.
 Given that this is CD Replacement Month, you’re probably already having this conversation with clients and prospects.
 If not, there’s still time to get your hands on the resources that can help drive the discussion.

 The IAMS 2023 CD Replacement Kit is a must-have for producers during this time of year.
 It includes: